enviodev/docs/docs/HyperIndex/Guides/ipfs.md

 }
 ```

-Now when we run `pnpm envio dev` and open http://localhost:8080 we should also see the metadata for each token inside the Nft table.
+Now when we run `pnpm dev` and open http://localhost:8080 we should also see the metadata for each token inside the Nft table.

 <img src="/docs-assets/ipfs-screenshot-2.jpg" alt="hasura ipfs nft indexing screenshot" width="100%"/>